Can I Sue for Being Kicked Out of a Bar?

 Proving Intentional Discrimination

-The challenge William faces is proving intentional discrimination.
-In order to prove discrimination, he will need to present evidence tending to show that the reason the bouncer kicked him out of the bar was because of his religion.
+William's challenge is proving intentional discrimination.
+To do so, he will need to present evidence tending to show that the bouncer kicked him out of the bar because of his religion.

 He could do this through direct and circumstantial evidence.
 Direct evidence tends to prove a fact in itself without the need to draw an inference.
 Circumstantial evidence doesn't prove a fact unless you draw an inference.
 Both can be powerful in court.